noahehall/theBookOfNoah/0current/hashicorp/terraform.md

   - the basic unit of terraform cloud infrastructure configuration
   - contains terraform config files, env vars, input vars, and state files
     - everything needed to managed a given collection of infrastructure
-- scope: identify the infratsructure for a project
+- scope: identify the infrastructure for the workspace
+  - you'll need to identify every single resource
 - write: author infrastructure as code
+  - for every resource in scope, write configuration files that can be used to recreate them
 - initialize: install the plugins terraform needs to manage the infrastructure
 - plan: preview changes terraform will make to match your configuration: involves iterating on your `main.tf` and dependent files
   - when you are satisfied with the current plan, always commit your changes